 If you are participating in our FLY2FUN fly-Cruise Package programme you will have the opportunity to select your flight(s) to your embarkation/debarkation city from a list of regional airports in the UK to an airport near the departure point of your Cruise and return air transportation from an airport near the termination point of your Cruise to the airport from which you departed.
-Please refer to Carnival’s web page for additional information on our [FLY2FUN] program.
-Carnival reserves the right to add or withdraw a [FLY2FUN] airport at any time in relation to new bookings.
-See below terms relating to changes to airport for existing bookings.
-FLY2FUN bookings are not guaranteed and are subject to air carrier’s availability and restrictions.
-Flight schedules and/or availability may require overnight hotel accommodations either to join and/or to return from your Cruise.
-Guests who purchased the FLY2FUN program will be responsible for securing their own hotel accommodations and will be responsible for hotel, taxes, porterage and transportation between the hotel and the airport/pier.
-Flight details can be viewed immediately via. http://www.carnival.co.uk/fly2fun.
+Carnival reserves the right to add or withdraw an airport from the programme at any time.
+FLY2FUN bookings are subject to air carrier’s availability and restrictions.
+Flight schedules and/or availability may require overnight hotel accommodation either to join and/or to return from your Cruise and Guests will be responsible for securing their own hotel accommodation and will be responsible for all costs of the hotel together with taxes, porterage and transportation between the hotel and the airport/pier.
+Flight details can be viewed at the Fly2Fun page.

-Schedule Changes/Air Delays: Due to airline schedule changes, Carnival reserves the right to change or alter flight arrangements in order to meet our ship departure and/or arrival times.
+Schedule Changes: If an airline changes the schedule of flights booked under our FLY2FUN air programme, Carnival shall have the right to change or alter flight arrangements in order to meet our ship departure and/or arrival times.
 If tickets have already been issued, Carnival will adjust your Itinerary or air carrier accordingly and will notify Guests of any price adjustments that may be necessary.

-Cancellation or change by Guest: Unless a special pricing program with different terms is offered, your flight is subject to the cancellation terms set out in Section 9.
+Cancellation or change by Guest: Unless a special pricing program with different terms is offered or you choose our FLY2FUN Flexible Fares, your flight is subject to the cancellation charges set out in Section 9.
 Guest transfers and/or amendments to air, secured within 60 days prior to departure, are subject to an amendment charge of 35% of the air price per guest for FLY2FUN Flexible Fares and 100% for FLY2FUN Restricted Fares.
 Some airlines do not allow transfers on scheduled booked flights, and thus We may have to cancel the previously booked flight and rebook to complete the requested change; transfers and amendments to air are subject to availability, and you are responsible for payment of any charges imposed resulting from the change.
 Cancellation of UK flights will result in cancellation of the ATOL certificate.
 Your cruise will then be protected under the ABTA bond for UK guests.

-Flight Information: It is the Guest’s sole responsibility to re-confirm flight arrangements within 48 hours of flight departure.
-Please note that although Carnival Cruise Line can pass requests for seat assignments, special meals, and special assistance to the airlines, we cannot guarantee that all requests will be honored.
+Flight Information and luggage: It is the Guest’s sole responsibility to re-confirm flight arrangements within 48 hours of flight departure.
+Please note that although Carnival can pass requests for seat assignments, special meals, and special assistance to the airlines, we cannot guarantee that all requests will be honored.
 For the best travel experience, we recommend that guests or their travel agents contact the airline directly to confirm these requests.
 Guests are responsible for luggage fees, excess luggage charges as well as any other charges imposed by airlines or airports.
-For additional information on airline’s baggage charges and fees please refer www.carnival.co.uk/airlinebaggagefees.
+For additional information on airline’s baggage charges and fees please refer to the Airline and Baggage Fees FAQs page.

-(k) All monies you pay to the travel agent is held by that agent on behalf and for the benefit of the Trustees of the Air Travel Trust at all times, but subject to the agent’s obligation to pay it to Carnival for so long as Carnival does not fail (as defined in Regulation 23 of the ATOL Regulations).
-If Carnival fails, any money held at that time by the agent, or subsequently accepted from you by him, is and continues to be held on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation to pay that money to Us.
-Any refund made by Carnival to an agent on behalf of Guest shall be deemed payment to Guest, regardless of whether the monies are delivered by the agent to Guest.
+(k) Where a travel agent acts as our authorised agent for a booking, any payments of money accepted by the travel agent from you is held for the benefit of the Trustees of the Air Travel Trust at all times, but subject to the travel agent’s obligation to pay such funds to us for so long as Carnival does not fail as a business (as defined in the ATOL Regulations).
+If Carnival fails as a business, any money held at that time by the travel agent acting as our agent, or subsequently accepted from you by the travel agent, is and continues to be held by that travel agent on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation to pay that money to us as principal ATOL holder.
+Any refund made by Carnival to a travel agent on behalf of Guest shall be deemed to be payment to Guest, regardless of whether the monies are delivered by the travel agent to Guest.
 Receipt of tickets for your Package and any other documentation or notification pertaining to the Package by Guest’s travel agent shall constitute receipt by Guest.